sucharith-p/listApp/README.md

 <br>

 ## Introduction
-This a non-persistent Todo List Application which highlights your todos as separate entities in the form of cards.
+This is a non-persistent Todo List Application which highlights your todos as separate entities in the form of cards.
 Rather than using a standard monolithic architecture, it uses microservices to highlight functionality, so that each functionality can be run as an independent service.

 ## Built With
 * ReactJS